 Ara was born in Aceh Tengah, and currently lives in Yogyakarta.
 She studied Communications for her undergraduate degree at Bogor Agricultural University (IPB), and continued her Film and Television Studies in an extension program at Indonesia Institute of The Arts Yogyakarta (ISI Yogyakarta).
 Recently, she joined the Montase Film Community as a film critic and writer.
 She also interested in literature and the arts.
 She has been involved in several art activities, both performance and visual art exhibitions.
 Her work is mostly about social and environmental issues.
 She also actively participates in the climate movement as part of the collective of Fossil Free Jogja.

 Babi P S

-Babi hails from the capital city of Kerala, India.
+Babi hails from the capital city of Kerala.
 She is a person who is passionate about working with children and young adults.
 She aspires to create ecowise communities with sustainability, local action and equity as pillars.